hakunamalaton/vue-scoped-css-example/deep_selectors/README.md

   </div>
 </div>
 ```
-The expect CSS definition should be like:
+The expected CSS definition should be like this:
 ```CSS
 <style>
 .base-child-wrapper-1[data-v-abczyx] .base-child-wrapper-2 .text-green {